 The ability to connect hundreds of EndaceProbes into a network-wide packet capture, recording and analytics hosting fabric – EndaceFabric – enables unlimited scalability.
 You can increase the depth of storage to enable deeper history and extend across the network to increase network visibility and eradicate blind-spots.

-With our largest EndaceProbes providing up to 192Tb per platform and up to eight monitoring ports, that allows fabrics to scale to hundreds of Petabytes and thousands of individual recording points – enough for the world’s largest networks.
+With our largest EndaceProbes providing up to a petabyte of effective packet storage per platform and eight monitoring ports, that allows fabrics to scale to hundreds of Petabytes and thousands of individual recording points – enough for the world’s largest networks.

 Yes I'd Like a Demo